-Leaf cutting entails cutting a young leaf from near the center of the rosette.
-Leave the leaf out in the open air for a day to allow the wound to callous over.
-Dip the leaf into rooting hormone and place the leaf (cut-side down) into slightly moist succulent mix potting soil (even better is very lightly moist sand).
+Pachyphytums are easy to propagate from stem cuttings or a single leaf.
+First, leave the leaves in the open air for a day to allow the wound to callous.
+Next, dip the leaves into the rooting hormone and place them into a slightly moist succulent potting mix.
 Soon, a new rosette will grow from the base of the leaf.
-As soon as enough roots are present to repot, remove the original leaf cutting and repot the rosette.
+As soon as enough roots are present, remove the old leaf and repot the rosette.

 No pruning is necessary except to remove any leaves which have died.
 This will help to avoid rot and bugs.
 Avoid touching the healthy leaves of the plant, as your body oils will leave marks.

-Whether grown outdoors or in, these plants are good to forget about.
+Whether grown outdoors or indoors, these plants are good to forget about.
 Too much attention by nervous gardeners will kill the plant.
-When grown outdoors in a wet environment, make sure that the soil is sandy and well-draining.
-If you aren’t careful, your plant will turn to rotten mush.
-When grown indoors, a standard commercial cactus and succulent soil mixture works well.
+When grown outdoors in a wet environment, ensure the soil is sandy and well-draining.
+If you are not careful, your plant will turn into rotten mush.
+When grown indoors, a standard commercial succulent soil mix works well.

 Pests and Problems

-One of the most common pests to houseplants is the mealybug, and your Pachyphytum may fall prey to this pest.
-The symptoms of a mealybug infestation is slowed or stopped growth (though in summer this is a normal sign of dormancy).
-If this occurs without apparent cause, remove the plant from the pot and examine the roots or look at the leaf-stem junctions.
+Mealybugs are one of the most common pests.
+The symptoms of a mealybug infestation are slowed or stopped growth (in summer, this is a normal sign of dormancy).
+If this occurs without apparent cause, remove the plant from the pot and examine the roots or the leaf-stem junctions.
 A white cottony substance is a sure sign of mealybug infestation.
 Remove all soil and wash the roots gently.
-Dab the cottony spots with a q-tip dipped in rubbing alchohol.
-Remove any roots which appear damaged with a sharp sterile knife or scissors.
-Let them dry very throroughly before replanting.
+Dab, the cottony spots with a q-tip, dipped in rubbing alcohol.
+Remove any damaged roots with a sharp, sterile knife or scissors.
+Let them dry before replanting.